An introduction to Social Policy

 Council housing, and the housing it replaced.(c) Hulton-Getty.

-Local authority housing grew after World War I; 2 million houses were built before 1939, over 4 million more after the war.
+Local authority housing grew after World War I. 1.3 million houses were built before 1939 (1.1 m in England and Wales, over 0.2 million in Scotland).
+There were over 4.3 million by 1961, and 6.1 million by 1981.
 Initially, council housing was intended for the "working classes".
 The main justification for its development after 1919 was the provision of housing for general needs, but after 1930, it became focused on people displaced after slum clearance.
 The stigma of council housing probably dates from this period: council estates were built in locations where they would not adversely affect the values of owner-occupied property.

 After World War II, references to the 'working classes' were removed.
 The replacement of the housing stock, particularly through clearances, became council housing's main role, with mass building.
 The subsidies favoured industrial, high-rise building, though this was often more expensive than the alternatives.
 Quantity was more important than quality.

-Housing policy changed after 1970, when political support for council housing was withdrawn by the Conservatives.
+Housing policy changed after 1970, when political support for council housing was withdrawn by the Conservatives; changes in finance, less housebuilding and some sales slowed the growth of the sector to 1981, and after that the numbers started to fall.
 In the 1970s and 80s, council housing acquired a more residual role, and is now more concerned with welfare issues and special needs.
 General subsidies have been progressively withdrawn; for most tenants they have been replaced by Housing Benefit.
 The sale of council housing to tenants at a discount reduced the numbers, but in due course the government found that few remaining tenants could afford to buy on any terms.
 The policy of reducing the role of council housing subsequently focused on mass transfers of stock to Registered Social Landlords.
 As the role of council housing has diminished, Housing Associations have been encouraged to take over the limited opportunities for development.

 Private rented housing declined proportionately after 1919, because the growth of owner-occupation and local authority housing took out a large part of the market.
 Since the 1920s, it has been cheaper to buy than to rent, and capital values have been dictated by sale to owner-occupiers.
 As the stock aged, it bore the brunt of clearance.
 The sector declined numerically from 1945 to the late 1980s.
 The decline of the sector was marked by poor standards and abuse by landlords.
 Deregulation in 1957, intended to revitalise the sector, had the reverse effect; it facilitated the exit of landlords from the market.
 The Rent Acts of the 1960s were designed to protect tenants from abuse and to give them some security.
 The law was widely disregarded by landlords and by the courts; in so far as regulation did have an effect, it was probably to slow down the rate of decline by preventing landlords from selling.
 In 1988, there was further deregulation, with the creation of the shorthold tenancy to allow landlords to obtain vacant posession and resell.
 It had limited direct effect on supply (the sector has expanded, but most of that expansion happened more than twenty years later).